-The facility provided a Nebraska Department of Correctional Services Memorandum from the Captain / PREA Coordinator, to the PREA Auditor, regarding the Community Hospital MOU 115.21, stating, "NDCS has not had a Memorandum of Understanding with the community hospital since 2015.
+The facility provided a Nebraska Department of Correctional Services Memorandum from the Captain / PREA Coordinator to the PREA Auditor, regarding the Community Hospital MOU 115.21, stating, "NDCS has not had a Memorandum of Understanding with the community hospital since 2015.
 This is due to the Community Hospitals that we utilize are required to have a SANE program that consists of SANE nurses that are available to conduct the SANE examinations.
 The State Sane Coordinator conducts the training for all Nebraska Hospitals."

-(d) The Nebraska State Penitentiary PAQ states the facility attempts to make a victim advocate from a rape crisis center available to the victim, in person or by other means.
+(d) The Omaha Correctional Center PAQ states the facility attempts to make a victim advocate from a rape crisis center available to the victim, in person or by other means.
 All efforts are documented.
 If a rape crisis center is not available to provide victim advocate services, the facility provides a qualified staff or community member.
-The PAQ states, "NDCS currently does not have a MOU with a rape crisis center.